THE FIGHT FOR TRANSGENDER PEOPLE'S RIGHTS IS BEING FOUGHT EVERY DAY

 Some schools require school uniforms or ban t-shirts, buttons, wristbands, or other garments or accessories that express students’ views.
 Schools can do that if the policy is applied equally to all viewpoints.
-If they do allow students to express themselves through what they wear, they can’t ban rainbows, Pride symbols or slogans, or messages about LGBTQ, feminist or political issues or identity.
+If they do allow students to express themselves through what they wear, they can’t ban rainbows, Pride symbols or slogans, or messages about LGBTQIA+, feminist or political issues or identity.
 School officials often try to justify censoring student expression by claiming it’s disruptive, when what they’re really worried about is that other students or their parents might not like it.
-But courts have consistently ruled that a school’s concern about other people’s reactions to an LGBTQ or political message or image doesn’t justify censoring it.
+But courts have consistently ruled that a school’s concern about other people’s reactions to a political message or image doesn’t justify censoring it.

 If you’re punished or told you have to change out of something you’ve already worn to school, remain calm and polite.
 Complying with an order from a school official doesn’t affect your right to challenge it later on.
 However, arguing or not cooperating might make it harder to fight for your rights later.
 Keep copies of any paperwork the school gives you and contact the ACLU as soon as you can.
 Contacting the ACLU is confidential; any communication between you and the ACLU will be kept private.